Updated: July 27, 2017.

 Do you crave a deeper knowledge of the campus and local communities?
 Do you love writing as much as or more than sleeping?
 If so, The Diamondback's news section might be a perfect fit.

 Every news section staff writer is assigned a beat at the beginning of each semester and is expected to cover and develop it comprehensively throughout.
-Beat assignments focus on either campus or city affairs, including but not being limited to: crime, City Council, administrative affairs, political advocacy and religion, transportation, SGA, University Senate, Dining Services, and science and technology.
-Reporters are required to meet an end-of-the-semester story quota, with an average of two stories written per week.
+Beat assignments focus on either campus or city affairs, including but not being limited to: crime, City Council, administrative affairs, political advocacy and social issues, transportation, SGA, University Senate, Dining Services, and science and technology.
+Reporters are expected to write at least two stories per week.

 Staff members must attend a weekly Sunday meeting, as well as occasional one-on-one meetings, and pitch at least three stories a week.